Changes Coming to Local Search?

 A search query is initiated for a brand of navigation systems, such as “Motorola.”

-The search is performed and a generated list of possible businesses offering Motorola.RTM. navigation systems for sale is provided.
+The search is performed and a generated list of possible businesses offering Motorola.RTM. navigation systems for sale are provided.
 The businesses can include electronic stores, department stores, travel-specific businesses, and alternative locations that carry Motorola.RTM. products.

-Searching for a preferred brand, such as Motorola.RTM. navigation systems, will return businesses that are associated with selling and servicing the preferred product brand.
+Searching for a preferred brand, such as Motorola.RTM. navigation systems will return businesses that are associated with selling and servicing the preferred product brand.